mayank93k/SparkProjectVault/README.md

 # Spark Project Vault
-Spark multiple projects in Scala
+A collection of multiple Spark projects implemented in Scala.